SynaLinks/documentation/docs/advanced/protected-programs.md

 For this reason, we protect each program that depends on the main program.
 This check is performed through the dependency graph implemented in the program memory.

-In our context, this means that a protected program cannot be called by `CallProgram`, modified by `LoadProgram`, and is not retrievable by `ProgramSearch`.
+In our context, this means that a protected program cannot be called by `CallProgram`, modified by `WriteProgram`, and is not retrievable by `ProgramSearch`.

 This constraint ensures that HybridAGI can only dynamically call programs disjoint from the main program.
 Feel free to check the dependency graph of your app!